Eric Snow: Philadelphia 76ers (1998–2004)

-As a pass-first, defensive-minded point guard, Snow became a stalwart of the Brown-era 76ers teams.
-Snow's ability to guard opposing teams' shooting guards made him an ideal complement to Allen Iverson, a high-scoring but unusually small shooting guard.
-Despite missing thirty-two games early in the 2000–01 season due to injury, Snow played a crucial role in helping the 76ers earn the top playoff seed in the Eastern Conference and ultimately reach the 2001 NBA Finals, where they lost in five games to the Los Angeles Lakers.
+Despite missing thirty-two games early in the 2000–01 season due to a stress fracture in his ankle, Snow played a crucial role in helping the 76ers earn the top playoff seed in the Eastern Conference and ultimately reach the 2001 NBA Finals, where they lost in five games to the Los Angeles Lakers.
+In Game 4 of the Eastern Conference finals against the Bucks, Snow suffered a new fracture in his ankle, but he played in all seven games against the Bucks and in all five finals games against the Lakers.

+After seeing the size of the fracture in an X-ray, Iverson was amazed that Snow could even play.
 During the following season, Lakers shooting guard Kobe Bryant stated that nobody in the league defended him better than Snow.
+He only played in 61 games in 2001-02, and the Sixers were eliminated in the first round of the playoffs, with Snow averaging over 34 minutes per game in playing all five games of that series.

-In 2002–03, Snow posted career highs in points per game (12.9), rebounds per game (3.7), minutes per game (37.9), field goal percentage (45.2%), and free throw percentage (85.8%).
-Snow's excellent free throw percentage was particularly noteworthy, as he had been a very poor foul shooter in college and early in his NBA career, averaging 52.1% from the stripe during his four seasons at Michigan State and 59.2% as a rookie.
+In 2002–03, Snow was named to the NBA All-Defensive Second Team.
+He started all 82 games for the first time in his career.
+He posted career highs in points per game (12.9), rebounds per game (3.7), minutes per game (37.9), field goal percentage (45.2%), and free throw percentage (85.8%).
+Snow's excellent free throw percentage was particularly noteworthy, as he had been a very poor foul shooter in college and early in his NBA career, averaging 45.9% from the stripe during his four seasons at Michigan State (over 6% less than his field goal percentage) and 59.2% as a rookie.
 He also averaged 6.6 assists and 1.6 steals per game in 2002–03.

-Cleveland Cavaliers
+The team was successful in the first round of the playoffs against the New Orleans Hornets, but lost in the second round again.

+In his final season with the Sixers (2003-04), Snow again started all 82 games, averaging 36.2 minutes per game, 10.3 points per game, 6.9 assists, 1.2 steals, and 3.4 rebounds.
+The team finished 16 games under .500, with Allen Iverson only playing in 48 games.